We’ve been preserving local history since 1977.

 Devonport is one of Auckland's earliest nineteenth century European settlements.
 It has a dramatic volcanic past evident in the shape of the land, a close relationship with the sea and a long history of settlement by Maori.
 It has been home to the New Zealand Navy for many years, and has a strong connection with the Army.
 It was a significant centre for early shipbuilding and the base for transport as far north as Waiwera.
 It is recognised as having some of the best streetscapes of nineteenth century commercial and residential buildings in New Zealand.

 On 30 March 1978, the old 1890 Devonport Presbyterian church building was moved onto the Mount Cambria site.
-In that year, Sherry Reynolds became the second President and served to 1980.
+In that year, Sherry Reynolds became our second President and served to 1980.
 The museum itself was opened on 10 February 1980 and the gardens were opened on 22 November 1981.
-Rod Cornelius became President in 1980 and served to 1982 and then from 1989 to 2009, while he and Helen still serve on the museum committee.
+Rod Cornelius became President in 1980 and served to 1982 and then from 1989 to 2009,.
+He and Helen served together on the museum committee until 2023, when Rod became our second Life Member, after Brian Sawyer.

 The museum continues to be dedicated to preserving local heritage and history, and presenting the local stories.
 We are supported by Auckland Council and the Devonport-Takapuna Local Board.